Professor Stephen Rippon

 My recent anysis of what happned to the landscape of Britain at the end of the Roman period - The Fields of Britannia - wa publihed by Oxford University Press in 2015.

-I currently hold a major AHRC award to study Exeter: A Place in Time.
+I currently hold a major AHRC award to study Exeter: A Place in Time, and a Heritage Lottery Fund grant to support public engagement in achaeology through the Understanding Landscapes Project.

 At undergraduate and masters level I teach on the landscapes of Roman and medieval Britain.
 I supervise research students (PhD, MPhil and MA by Research) across a wide range of topics in the fields of medieval and landscape archaeology.